-Expertise: China, Chinese energy and climate policy
+Expertise: China, Asia-Pacific, Chinese energy and climate policy

 Melanie has worked on China issues for more than a decade.
 Before joining American Progress, she worked as a project consultant for the Aspen Institute International Digital Economy Accords project.
 She also worked on Qualcomm’s China business development team, where she provided technology market and regulatory analysis to guide Qualcomm operations in Greater China.
 She has worked as a China advisor for The Scowcroft Group, Albright Stonebridge Group, and the University of California Institute on Global Conflict and Cooperation.

 Melanie currently serves on the board of the American Mandarin Society, a nonprofit organization dedicated to supporting the professional development of current and future stewards of the U.S.-China relationship.
 She is also a charter member of the East Coast Advancement Committee of the School of International Relations and Pacific Studies at the University of California, San Diego, and a member of the National Committee on U.S.-China Relations.

 Melanie has a Ph.D. in political science from the University of California, San Diego, and a B.A. from Texas A&M University.
 She studied Chinese at China Foreign Affairs University in Beijing and has worked as a Chinese-English translator for Caijing Magazine.